COVID-19 pandemic in Cambodia: 1-15 March 2020 - imported cases

-Following the event, the boat had been docked to provide samples to be tested from all 29 other passengers and 34 crew and were they placed under quarantine in a hotel somewhere in the city.
+Following the event, the boat had been docked to provide samples to be tested from all 29 other passengers and 34 crew and they were placed under quarantine in a hotel somewhere in the city.
 The British patient was transferred to Royal Phnom Penh Hospital in Phnom Penh at her own request, adding that she had been conducted with coordination from WHO.
 On 12 March, another cases of two passengers of Viking Cruise Journey were publicly confirmed at noon to have tested positive in a British man, 73 and his wife, 69, bringing up to five the confirmed cases at the time.
 Due to their ages, the married couple were transferred to Khmer-Soviet Friendship Hospital in Phnom Penh.

 On 13 March, health officials confirmed two cases in Phnom Penh at 8 p.m. sharp, tallying to seven in total.
 A 49-year-old Canadian and a 33-year-old Belgian were in quarantine in Khmer-Soviet Friendship Hospital.
 The authorities were trying to locate those who had contacts with the patients.

 For the time being, another two visitors to Tuol Sleng Genocide Museum (A British and his friend, a Canadian woman who worked in China) were suspected to have the symptoms and admitted to the said hospital.
 The British man, however, made an escape but was found later in Kampot and hospitalized there.
 They were tested negative, assuming it was just a fever they had.
 Nevertheless, their self-monitoring was needed for any changes.

 All cruise ships had since been prohibited to enter the country through K'am Samnar checkpoint and any other checkpoints.